 1) WDFW operates adult weirs (rotating panel selection) of small tributaries located between the mouth of the Tucannon River and Lower Granite Dam.
-Currently, these tributaries have been designated as part of the Tucannon steelhead population.
+Currently, these tributaries have been designated as part of either the Tucannon or Asotin steelhead populations.
 The weirs are used to estimate natural and hatchery origin abundance at all locations, and for collection of biological samples of returning steelhead for population age and genetic structure.
 (BPA project #2010-028-00)